File Transfer using TCP Socket in C

-In this tutorial, you will learn how to perform a file (data) transfer over a TCP socket in C programming language.
+In this tutorial, you will learn how to perform a file (data) transfer over a TCP socket in the C programming language.
 You will see how a client reads the data from a text file sends it to the server and then saves the data back into a text file.

 For this tutorial, I am going to use the TCP to establish the connection between the client and the server.